A-Jatin/production-ml/README.md

 python main.py
 ```

-The API will be available at `http://localhost:8000`
+The API is available at `http://localhost:8000`

 #### API Endpoints